-If you are shooting images or video for noncommercial use to share with friends and family through your personal social networks, you do not need to register as press; if it is your intention to release something “to the public” then you’re probably going to need to register.
-(See more on Personal vs. Professional Use) Regardless of your project, under the Terms and Conditions every participant in Black Rock City with a camera agrees they will:
+If you are shooting images or video for nonpublic distribution (ie: just sharing with friends and family through your personal social networks) you do not need to register; if it is your intention to release something beyond that — you’re probably going to need to register.
+See more on Personal vs. Professional Use.

 - Respect other participants’ privacy ask for permission BEFORE shooting.